gkeechin/Q-Learning-Visualizer/README.md

 ## Customization
 Apart from the map, you may feel free to modify various aspects of the code such as refresh rate of the visualization, if you wish to have pre-training and the learning policy.

-Refresh Rate : `Line 290 : sleep_time = 0.1`, modify the corresponding per-loop sleep time
+__Refresh Rate__  `Line 290 : sleep_time = 0.1`, modify the corresponding per-loop sleep time

-Pre-Training : `Line 294 : my_agent.fastforward(100000)`, modify the amount of cycles to move forward
+__Pre-Training__   `Line 294 : my_agent.fastforward(100000)`, modify the amount of cycles to move forward

+#### Custom Map Creation
+When creating your own map, the following are the interpreted symbols:
+`x` - represents a deadly object that the agent should avoid stepping on `.` - represents an obstacle that is non-lethal, but blocks any movement `S` - represents the starting point
+`G` - represents the end point